 - Class I – Easy.
 Small riffles.
 No significant waves or obstacles.

 - Class II – Novice.
 Moderate rapids with regular waves, small drops, clear passages, and wide channels.
 Occasional maneuvering may be required.

 - Class III – Intermediate.
 Moderately difficult rapids with larger irregular waves, often narrow channels.
 Complex maneuvering to avoid obstacles is required.

 - Class IV – Advanced.
 Intense, powerful rapids requiring precise maneuvering in fast, turbulent water.
 Complex channels with many significant obstacles to be avoided.

 - Class V – Expert.
 Extremely long, violent, or obstructed rapids, often following each other almost without interruption.
 Drops may have large, unavoidable waves and holes or steep, congested chutes with difficult routes.
 Steep gradient.

 Classifications of river sections may change due to water levels.

 Cold weather gear is recommended and may be mandatory for some river adventures.
-Cold weather gear is not only for your comfort, but also for your safety.
-Because of cold water and rocky river bottoms, wetsuits, footwear and splash tops make all the difference.
-If you don’t have your own equipment, don’t worry; cold weather gear is available at basecamp at no charge.
+Cold weather gear is not only for your comfort but also for your safety.
+Because of cold water and rocky river bottoms, wetsuits, footwear, and splash tops can make all the difference.
+If you don’t have your own equipment, don’t worry; Defiance Rafting provides cold weather gear at no charge.